 Belli's part in the events leading to General Anthony Wayne's decisive victory at the Battle of Fallen Timbers in 1794 is well documented.
-His involvement in early Kentucky politics, although mysterious, is more easily found today than in Norwood's time.
-Belli was a central figure in the political calculations behind the expansion of Freemasonry into the West and the civic battle that took place that ensured Kentucky's allegiance remained with the new government of the United States, and not Spain.
+Information about his involvement in early Kentucky politics, although mysterious, is more easily found today than in Norwood's time.
+Belli proves to be a central figure in the political calculations behind the expansion of Freemasonry into the West, and the civic battle that took place that ensured Kentucky's allegiance remained with the new government of the United States and not with Spain.

-After ten years in Kentucky, Belli left the state the same way he arrived and worked in the state: quietly.
+After ten years in Central Kentucky, Belli left the state the same way he had arrived - quietly.
 He settled and prospered in Scioto County, Ohio, where he lived until his death in 1809.
-In 1909 his remains were moved from an abandoned cemetery and reinterred at Greenlawn Cemetary in Portsmouth, Ohio.
-His community gave him what was called a "stately funeral" since he was recognized as the founder of Alexandria and Portsmouth, Ohio.
-Norwood, as a representative of Lexington Lodge No. 1, spoke at the reinterment ceremony.
+In 1909 his remains were moved from an abandoned cemetery and reinterred at Greenlawn Cemetery in Portsmouth, Ohio.
+His community gave him what was called a "stately funeral" because he was recognized as the founder of Alexandria and Portsmouth, Ohio.
+Norwood, as a representative of Lexington Lodge No. 1, was invited and spoke at the ceremony.

-There is no record of Belli remained involved with Freemasonry in Ohio or elsewhere after his departure from Lexington.
+There is no record of Belli remaining involved with Freemasonry in Ohio or elsewhere after his departure from Lexington.